Sidney Smith (Royal Navy officer): Service in the Mediterranean

 The Landing of British Troops at Aboukir by Philip James de Loutherbourg.
 The Landing of British troops at Aboukir under heavy fire.
 Smith is depicted standing on the foreground craft personally directing the landing.

 Smith attempted to negotiate the surrender and repatriation of the remaining French forces under General Kléber and signed the Convention of El-Arish.
 However, because of the influence of Nelson's view that the French forces in Egypt should be annihilated rather than allowed to return to France, the treaty was abrogated by Lord Keith who had succeeded St Vincent as commander-in-chief.

-The British decided instead to land an army under Sir Ralph Abercromby at Abukir Bay.
-Smith and Tigre were involved in the training and transport of the landing forces and as liaison with the Turks, but his unpopularity resulted in the loss of his diplomatic credentials and his naval position as Commodore in the eastern Mediterranean.
+In 1801, the British landed an army under Sir Ralph Abercromby at Abukir Bay.
+Smith and Tigre were involved in the training and transport of the landing forces and as liaison with the Ottomans, but his unpopularity resulted in the loss of his diplomatic credentials and his naval position as Commodore in the eastern Mediterranean.
 The invasion was successful and the French defeated, although Abercromby was wounded and died soon after the battle.
 Following this Smith then supported the army under Abercromby's successor John Hely-Hutchinson, which besieged and captured Cairo and finally took the last French stronghold of Alexandria.
 The French troops were eventually repatriated on terms similar to those previously obtained by Smith in the Convention of El-Arish.